 has succeeded, you can then start the slave, like this:

 Step 5: Disable read-only mode.
-Allow both servers to begin accepting updates once again by running the following statement on each of them:
+Allow the master to begin accepting updates once again by running the following statement:

 SET @@global.read_only = OFF;